Showing posts with label Burgundy. Show all posts

 Salade de Chaource Chaud au Miel – A salad with warmed Chaource cheese served with honey.

 Tournedos de Boeuf et Son Coulant de Chaource – A thick cut from a beef fillet served with warm, running Chaource cheese.
 Only two steaks of the size required for the original tournedos can be cut from the fillet, and initially, they were cooked together and separated just before serving.
-Today that will rarely be the case, but you should expect a 300 gram plus fillet steak.
-Tournedos as cuts trace their origins to the original Chateaubriand and Tournedos Rossini.
-For the post: Ordering a Steak in France, Cooked the Way you Like it click here.
+Today, that will rarely be the case, but you should expect a 300-gram plus fillet steak.
+Tournedos, as cuts, trace their origins to the original Chateaubriand and Tournedos Rossini.
+For the post: Ordering a Steak in France, Cooked the Way You Like it, click here.

 Truffled Chaource, Caramelized Pear with Lemon Confit